squaredev-io/whitebox/README.md

 ## Why use Whitebox?

-- Deploying a machine learning model in production is not the end of the lifecycle.
+Deploying a machine learning model in production is not the end of the lifecycle.
 You need data to iterate and improve.
-- Solve data privacy by monitoring data at the edge and only return aggregated data for reporting and alerting.

 # How to use

+## Run the server

+> 👉 Coming soon.
+You can use development environment described below until everything is ready

+## Using the SDK

+> 👉 Coming soon

+## High level diagram of model set up

+All you have to do is register a model and send inference data through the SDK.

 ```mermaid
 sequenceDiagram